 Crowdfunding is the practice of funding a project or venture by raising monetary contributions from a large number of people.
 Crowdfunding is a form of crowd sourcing and of alternative finance.
-In 2015, it was estimated that worldwide over US$34 billion was raised this way.
 This can be a useful way to secure additional funds for your business start-up.
 Additionally, you can also look into start-up loans on www.startuploans.co.uk.

 Also check out our student opportunities page for any competitions that may involve the chance to win some funding for your business.